Let's Talk: Supporting employees and protecting their wellbeing

 But there’s more to it than just the virtual get-togethers.
 The company ethos itself can support mental wellbeing through creating an environment of clarity, trust, and purpose.
 My co-CEO and I made a pledge that we would make the best decisions for the long term health of all our staff, give visibility and reasons for our decisions, and continue to support our small business partners and suppliers.
 We asked our team to make this a two-way pledge: to make an extra effort to communicate, to join our remote team meetings and – most importantly – to stay customer-focused and keep bringing their best to our customers each day.

-Nick Cloete, Co-Founder & CEO, Kounta
+Nick Cloete, founder & CEO, Kounta

 During this time, and as we adapt to a new future or working, it’s important for businesses to regularly revisit and adapt their policies to ensure employee wellbeing is being met.
 Businesses have now seen the benefits of flexible working arrangements to the happiness and productivity of employees and should consider updating work from home policies as we have at Kounta.